2026 Faculty

 -

-has been dancing professionally for over 30 years and has accomplished performing as a principal dancer with 7 different professional dance companies including: Nashville Ballet, BalletMet, Richmond Ballet, Ohio Ballet, Cleveland Ballet, Groundworks Dance Theater, Verb Ballets and Dancing Wheels.
+Brian has been dancing professionally for over 30 years and has accomplished performing as a principal dancer with 7 different professional dance companies including: Nashville Ballet, BalletMet, Richmond Ballet, Ohio Ballet, Cleveland Ballet, Groundworks Dance Theater, Verb Ballets and Dancing Wheels.
 He has choreographed and danced major ballet works including Nutcracker, Wizard of OZ, La Fille Mal Garde, Cinderella, Swan Lake, Hamlet, Copellia, Dracula, Little Match Girl, and Alice in Wonderland.
 He has also choreographed contemporary and modern works that have been performed with major dance companies, and has choreographed musicals including Mary Poppins, Aida, Jesus Christ Superstar, Momma Mia, Scrooge, La Cage Aux Follies.
 Peter Pan, Oklahoma, Guys and Dolls, Cabaret, and 42 Street.
 He is continuing to perform major ballet and modern works, travels around the world to teach ballet, contemporary, partnering workshops and seminars for dance studios, and coaches professional dancers and choreographers for dance companies and studios.